Fundamental Groups of Hamming Graphs: Preliminaries

 \begin{remark}

-In \cite{CS2} it is shown that two walks $\alpha, \beta$ are homotopic rel endpoints if we can transform $\alpha$ to $\beta$ through a series of spider moves, prunes and anti-prunes.
+The above definition is defined when two maps from $P_n$ to $G$ are homotopic rel-endpoints.
+In \cite{CS2} this definition is expanded and it is shown that two walks $\alpha, \beta$ are homotopic rel endpoints if we can transform $\alpha$ to $\beta$ through a series of spider moves, prunes and anti-prunes.
+The definition and results are technical in nature and thus not included here for ease of reading.
 Throughout this paper, we refer to such walks as \textbf{equivalent}.

 \end{remark}

 \begin{example} Let $\alpha={(acbce)}$ and $\beta={(ade)}$ be walks in the graph below.
 Then $\alpha \simeq \beta$ since we have a prune of $\alpha$ to $\alpha' = (ace)$ and then a spider move to $\beta= (ade)$.